senacra/LexmanBleLed/README.md

-# HassIO BLE LED
+# Lexman BLE LED

-A Home Assistant integration for controlling bluetooth low energy led drivers that natively use the magiclight app.
+A Home Assistant integration for controlling bluetooth low energy led drivers that natively use the Enki app.

 ## Configuration